leopomme/NLP-Sentiment-Analysis/README.md

 To found the best hyperparameters for our model, performed a grid search on many the number of epochs and the learning rate.
 We found that the best hyperparameters were 15 epochs and a learning rate of 0.000078.
 The accuracy on the dev dataset was 0.86.
 The following graph shows the different results for each hyperparameter combination.
 ![Hyperparameter search](src/images/grid_search.png)

 Bellow is the accuracy plot for the best hyperparameters.
-Our final best model is in purple.
+Our final best model is in red dotted line.
 ![Accuracy plot](src/images/accuracy_plot.png)